skywoodsz/CatchIt/README.md

 &ensp;&ensp;&ensp;&ensp;&ensp;&ensp;*Note: [obj_name] is in {cracker, gelatin, meat, mustard, soup, sugar}, for more details, you can see the [doc](https://github.com/NVlabs/Deep_Object_Pose).*

-- You also can debug in RViz, add one or more of the following displays:
+- You can debug in RViz, add one or more of the following displays:
 ```
      ADD the Image -> /firefly/rgbd_uav/camera_rgb/image_raw           # camera one image(UAV overlook camera)
      ADD the Image -> /firefly/rgbd/camera_depth/camera/image_raw      # camera two image(wrist's camera)
-     ADD the PointCloud2 -> /firefly/rgbd/camera_depth_2/depth/points  # camera two pointcloud
+     ADD the PointCloud2 -> /firefly/rgbd/camera_depth_2/depth/points  # camera two point cloud
      ADD the PointCloud2 -> filter_pcl                                 # Processed point cloud
      ADD the BoundingBoxArray -> /bounding_boxs                        # 3D bounding box of potentially possible objects
      ADD the Imgae -> /dope/rgb_points                                 # dope 6D estimate